-In the piece Fugue in two colors Knif returns to explore the expressive power of movement.
-The piece itself is a study in the ancient relationship between music and dance.
+In the piece Fugue in Two Colors Knif returns to explore the expressive power of movement.
+The piece itself is a study of the ancient relationship between music and dance.
 In the piece the strict musical form of Dmitri Šostakovitš’s preludes and fugues is juxtaposed with the rambling movement of the dancers.

-Fugue in two colors is a study in the enigmatic nature of the concept of performance and performing.
+Fugue in Two Colors is a study of the enigmatic nature of the concept of performance and performing.
 The different sections of the venue (the house, the set and the side of the stage) are all spaces of the piece, at the same time they are places shaped by the conventions and traditions of the performing arts.
 The spaces themselves depict our role in interacting with the performance at hand.
 Can the performance itself deal with these roles and can dance express our experiences of the different spaces.
 What do we wish from a performance?
 What do we need it for?
-What we experience in Fugue in two colors, is a performance within a performance and the relationship between these two entities.
+What we experience in Fugue in Two Colors, is a performance within a performance and the relationship between these two entities.
 We trace the journey of the work out of its own context towards the viewer.
 Does a piece really matter?
 Can it change something in reality?

 Choreography: Carl Knif

-Dance: Jonna Aaltonen, Jyrki Kasper, Pekka Louhio, Heidi Naakka, Mikko Paloniemi, Terhi Vaimala, Eero Vesterinen
+Dance: Jonna Aaltonen, Jyrki Kasper, Pekka Louhio, Heidi Naakka, Mikko Paloniemi, Anna Stenberg/Terhi Vaimala, Eero Vesterinen

 Set and light design: William Iles

 Co-production: Carl Knif Company & Helsinki City Theatre

 Duration: 60 min

 “A seven-member dance group assembled of Carl Knif’s own dancers and dancers from the Helsinki City Theater is doing a really good job.
 The short solos and duettos as well as the various strange encounters are the highlights of the evening.
 Chilling black, shadowy characters also appear to control the situations seen on stage.”